top of page

-We have our own legislative committee and join together with other county medical societies and specialty societies to strengthen the South Carolina Medical Association (SCMA), which is the voice of healthcare in our state.
-Each year we send delegates and alternate delegates to the SCMA annual meeting which can be a great way to engage in policy discussions.
-There are many other ways to influence policy.
-For more on the legislative priorities of the SCMA, visit http://www.scmedical.org/advocacy/legislative-initiatives/
+We join together with other county medical societies and specialty societies to strengthen the South Carolina Medical Association (SCMA), which is the voice of healthcare in our state.

 Policy and Legislative Committee